Click on any subject heading to see the related courses.

 Programs for 50+ at The Chang School offers unique non-credit programs to stimulate your personal enrichment, self-actualization, and a continuing connection to society in a community of like-minded people.
 Expand your learning, redefine your retirement, and be engaged as an older adult learner.

 Continue your education through a wide variety of courses and workshops for older adults, including off-campus programming.
-Choose from classes in dramatic arts, liberal arts, media arts, and Caring Clown, as well as workshop opportunities that explore the challenges of the mature worker in today's workforce.
+Choose from classes in dramatic arts, liberal arts, media arts, music arts, and Caring Clown, as well as workshop opportunities that explore the challenges of the mature worker in today's workforce.

 Join us at our annual 50+ Festival or year-round 50+ Festival Series offering a variety of thought-provoking and entertaining events including workshops and lectures, as well as cultural presentations (e.g., film, theatre, music).